ct-clmsn/nim-sos/README.md

 # What is a *Symmetric Sequence*?

-Nim provides an array type called a 'sequence'. `nim-sos` provides a *symmetric* version of th `seq` data type.
+Nim provides an array type called a 'sequence'. `nim-sos` provides a *symmetric* version of the `seq` data type.
 Symmetric sequences, instantiated by processing elements (PEs) running in SPMD, create a global sequence partitioned across the available
 PEs.
 Symmetric sequences are novel in that their partitions are globally addressable.
 Users can `get` from and `put` into a remote partition of the symmetric sequence.